MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_DEMO.md

 #### Preparation Steps

 1. Ensure that you have cloned the 20480C directory from GitHub.
 It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/tree/get_started/Allfiles.
-2. Navigate to **Allfiles/Mod01/Democode**, and then open the **DemoWebSite - Complete.sln** file.
-3. Run the **DemoWebSite - Complete.sln** application.
-4. In the Address bar of the Microsoft Edge window, note the port number that appears after "http://localhost:" You will use the port number during this demonstration.
-5. Close the Microsoft Edge window.

 ©2018 Microsoft Corporation.
 All rights reserved.